D-Robotics/audio_tracking/README.md

 1. The developer has physical RDK kit and a matching microphone board;
 2. The ROS Gazebo and Turtlebot robot related functional packages have been installed on the PC end;
-3. The PC, which is in the same network segment as the Horizon RDK (wired or connected to the same wireless network, the first three segments of the IP address should match), requires the following environment packages to be installed:
+3. The PC, which is in the same network segment as the RDK (wired or connected to the same wireless network, the first three segments of the IP address should match), requires the following environment packages to be installed:

 tros foxy:
 - Ubuntu 20.04 system